AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/model-your-content.md

 * Date of Event
 * Teacher Organizing the Event

+### Concepts {#concepts}

-Each of these are referred to as **Entities** - basically the "things" that we want to store information about.
+What you want to describe are referred to as **Entities** - basically the "things" that we want to store information about.

 The information that we want to store about them are the **Attributes**, such as Name, and Qualifications for the teachers.

-Then there are various relationships between the entities.
+Then there are various **Relationships** between the entities.
 For example, usually a school only has one head teacher, and many teachers (and usually the head teacher is also a teacher).

-The process of analyzing and defining this information, together with the relationships between them, is called Data Modelling.
+The process of analyzing and defining this information, together with the relationships between them, is called **Data Modelling**.

-### Concepts {#concepts}

 ### Basics {#basics}

+Often you need to start by drawing up a **Conceptual Schema** that describes the entities and their relationships.

+After this is stable you can translate the models into a **Logical Schema** that describes the entities, together with the attributes.
+At this level you should examine the definitions closely to eliminate duplication and optimize your design.

+>[!NOTE]
+>
+>Sometimes these two steps are merged, often depending on the complexity of your scenario.

+For example, do you need separate entities for `Head Teacher` and `Teacher`, or simply an additional attribute on the `Teacher` model?

 ### Ensuring data integrity and eliminating data redundancy {#data-integrity-data-redundancy}